 The impeccable service that Sani is renowned for starts at the airport.
 Being greeted with a bottle of water and led to an air conditioned car was certainly welcome in the heat.
 And forget standing in a large queue to check in.
 At Sani Dunes you are welcomed with a cold towel, a refreshing spray of cold mist to your face, and of course a welcome drink.

 I defy anyone not to be seriously impressed with the reception at Sani Dunes.
 The contemporary and luxurious feel lends itself to a more grown up environment, and for this season the age limit is 12 and above.
-Katie was one of the very first children to stay in Dunes, and she will be sharing her own experiences in a later post.
+Katie was one of the very first children to stay in Dunes, and she loved the experience.

 The whole design of the hotel has been very carefully thought out.
 The majority of the low rise accommodation is set around the pool, with around 14 suites commanding a beach front location.
 And we were extremely lucky to stay in one of these.
 The location of our beachfront suite could not have been more perfect for us as a family.
 It was a few steps to the Beach House restaurant where we went for breakfast each morning.
 A few steps in the other direction was the pool, and a short stroll and we were at Sani Marina.
 And let’s not forget this amazing view we woke up to every morning.

 Katie was quite content to stay around the pool each day, but this is no ordinary hotel pool.
 The Sani Dunes pool is the largest heated swimming pool in Greece.
 And believe me it is HUGE.
 And of course the amazing service continues around the pool.
 As soon as you have chosen your sun bed (a very important decision of course), bottles of water are brought over to you in a cool bag.
 Of course if you fancy something stronger you can order drinks from your sunbed or the pool bar.